-Given the current crisis there is a likelihood of extreme developments.
-However, according to the base-case expectation of the management, the formation of a government with strong political support and legitimacy is likely, the exchange rate of the hryvnia against the US dollar is expected to stabilize below 10, fiscal and economic consolidation potentially helped by the assistance of international institutions seems to be forthcoming.
+of extreme developments.
+However,

+management, the formation of a government with strong political support and legitimacy is likely, the exchange rate of the hryvnia against the US dollar is expected to stabilize below 10, fiscal and economic consolidation potentially helped by the assistance of international institutions seems to be forthcoming.
 Under this scenario OTP Bank JSC is expected to remain profitable.
 Under an overly negative scenario, which is considered by the management as low probability, long-lasting political crisis with constant uncertainty about debt refinancing, severe set-back of GDP and further devaluation of the hryvnia would take their tolls and the Ukrainian subsidiary would become loss making in 2014.
 These potential losses are expected to come from the following sources: weaker hryvnia may trigger the deterioration of the currently performing FX mortgage loan book and may require the increase of provisioning level behind non-performing FX mortgages.
 Furthermore a considerable GDP decline and a recession would negatively influence the quality of corporate and consumer loan portfolios.